 Polar Bears deserve celebrating across the entire year

-Because Polar Bears are so awesome, there are two celebration events for them each year.
-As well as Polar Bear Day in February, there is also Polar Bear Week which is held annually during the first full week in November.
-In 2022, Polar Bear Week will be held Sunday 30th October to Saturday 5th November.
+Because Polar Bears are so awesome, there are several opportunities to celebrate them throughout the year.
+Arctic Sea Ice Day is held 15th July.
+Polar Bear Week in 2024 will be held Sunday 27th October to Saturday 2nd November.
 Bookmark this webpage so you can find it easily throughout the year.
-Both Polar Bear Day and Polar Bear Week are run by Polar Bears International.
+These awareness raising events are run by Polar Bears International.
 They have some fantastic free resources in their Education Centre including polar bear trackers, live polar bear cams, webcasts, videos, and teaching and learning materials.

 Why should you celebrate Polar Bear Day?